 The allowable tax credit is equal to 50 percent of the wages paid to a newly hired employee, up to a maximum of \$2,500, if the employee does not reside in a designated enterprise zone, or 75 percent of wages paid, up to a maximum of \$5,000, if the employee is domiciled in a designated enterprise zone.
 In order to qualify for the credit, the qualifying company must increase total employment by at least five percent from the previous calendar year and have its total Rhode Island payroll exceed the prior year's total Rhode Island payroll.
 There are no benefit criteria to receive this tax credit.
-Unused amounts of the tax credit can be carried forward for up to three years provided that when the carry forward amount is used, the tax credit recipient has not lowered its employment below the levels that were required for the recipient to earn the tax credit in the first place.
+Unused amounts of the tax credit can be carried forward for up to three years provided that when the carry forward amount is used; the tax credit recipient has not lowered its employment below the levels that were required for the recipient to earn the tax credit in the first place.

 • Rhode Island General Law § 44-31.2-6.1.
-Titled Motion Picture Production Tax Credits, Rhode Island General Law § 44-31.2-6.1 provides a motion picture production company a tax credit against the business corporation tax (Rhode Island General Law Chapter 44-11), the taxation of banks (Rhode Island General Law Chapter 44-14), the taxation of insurance companies (Rhode Island General Law Chapter 44-17), or the personal income tax (Rhode Island General Law Chapter 44-30) in an amount of "twenty-five percent (25%) of the state certified production costs incurred directly attributable to activity within the state, provided that the primary locations are within the state of Rhode Island."
-For motion picture productions that were certified prior to July 1, 2012, primary locations are locations at which at least 51 percent of the principal photography days were filmed in Rhode Island.
-In addition, the minimum amount of state certified production costs incurred is \$300,000 for those motion picture productions that were certified prior to July 1, 2012.
+Titled Motion Picture Production Tax Credits, Rhode Island General Law § 44-31.2-6.1 provides a motion picture production company a tax credit against the business corporation tax (Rhode Island General Law Chapter 44-11), the taxation of banks (Rhode Island General Law Chapter 44-14), the taxation of insurance companies (Rhode Island General Law Chapter 44-17), or the personal income tax (Rhode Island General Law Chapter 44-30) in an amount of 30% of the state certified production costs incurred directly attributable to activity within the state, provided that the primary locations are within the state of Rhode Island and with a total production budget of \$100,000."